I’ve got a bad feeling in my tummy about this marriage…

 Nicholson as Mark had very little to do and say, and his character was not explored or developed.
 It was, therefore, a surprise, when it was revealed it was he who had an affair.
 Although Mark was painted as a womaniser in the first of his scenes, there was no plot evidence to support this.

-This leading to the question of what events had made him stray and when?
+This leads to the question of what events had made him stray and when?
 We had only met his “other woman” Thelma once or twice in all too brief appearances and she did not even share scenes with Mark alone.

 Mark’s screen time in the movie was limited.
 Before the couple’s split, he had two random rants and a few more charming scenes.
 These rants reminded you more of a character Nicholson had played earlier in his career as The Shining‘s Jack Torrance.